 At times in U.S. history, all swing dances were referred to as Jitterbug but this shifted in time as the swing dances spread across the United States.
 Many different styles of swing dancing evolved and became regional dances like St. Louis Shag and Texas Push.
 Eventually, there were dozens of different regional swing dances including: Big Apple, Boogie Woogie, Bop, Breakaway, Carolina Shag, Charleston, County Swing, The Creep, Foxtrot, Hand Dance, Imperial Swing, Jitterbug, Jive, Lindy, The Mooch, New Yorker, Pony Swing, Push Retro Swing, Rock and Roll, Rodeo Swing, Shag, Slop, Steppin’, Supreme Swing, Suzy Q, Texas Tommy, Truckin’, West Coast Swing and the Whip.

-> The Jive, an English form of East Coast Swing was developed in England around the same time that East Coast Swing was being developed in the United States.
+The Jive, an English form of East Coast Swing was developed in England around the same time that East Coast Swing was being developed in the United States.
 The fascination with swing dancing continued into the 1960’s.
 In 1970’s, a related dance, the Hustle, was developed during the Disco Era.
-One of the reasons that the East Coast Swing has continued to be popular for seven decades is due to its resistance to conformity.
+Additionally, one of the reasons that the East Coast Swing has continued to be popular for seven decades is due to its resistance to conformity.

-> (Vegas Showdown Open Pro Rhythm ECS 2010)
+(Vegas Showdown Open Pro Rhythm ECS 2010, East Coast swing videos)

-> East Coast Swing Dance Characteristics
+East Coast Swing Dance Characteristics

 - For Triple Rhythm East Coast Swing the tempo ranges from 100 to about 150 beats per minute (BPM’s).
 However, American Rhythm competitors dancing between 136 to 144 BPM’s.